club-soda/club-soda-website/readme.md

 ## Installation Process

-1. Install a local server (Mac: [MAMP] (http://www.mamp.info), PC:XAMPP or WAMP).
+1. Install a local server (Mac: [MAMP](http://www.mamp.info), PC:XAMPP or WAMP).

 2. Create a new database called club-soda

-3. Download WordPress from [wordpress.org] (http://wordpress.org/download/) and extract the files to a new folder under the htdocs folder.
+3. Download WordPress from [wordpress.org](http://wordpress.org/download/) and extract the files to a new folder under the htdocs folder.

 4. Rename the wp-config-sample.php file to wp-config.php and update the database details according to your local server.
 ```